Constipation With Formula: Do’S And Don’Ts

 Hydration and Its Role in Digestive Health

-Selecting the right formula can greatly influence your baby’s digestive health, but hydration also plays an essential role in preventing constipation.
+The right formula can support your baby’s digestive health, but hydration also plays an important role.
+Enough fluid helps keep stool softer and easier to pass.

 When to Consult a Pediatrician